jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 For customers looking to increase visibility and coverage of their cloud\-based resources with CrowdStrike Cloud Security, OverWatch now delivers proactive threat hunting dedicated to continuously uncovering hidden and advanced threats originating, operating and persisting in cloud environments.
-Falcon OverWatch Cloud Threat Hunting applies the same systematic and comprehensive hunting methodology and leverages the added telemetry delivered by CrowdStrike Cloud Security to achieve visibility into cloud environments and identify the early stages of adversary activity.
+Falcon OverWatch Cloud Threat Hunting™ applies the same systematic and comprehensive hunting methodology and leverages the added telemetry delivered by CrowdStrike Cloud Security to achieve visibility into cloud environments and identify the early stages of adversary activity.